 Step 3.
 Finalize it

 In some cases, you will get instructions to explain what you need to do to finalize the process.

 Step 4.
 Check the device was unlocked properly

-Once you have followed the instructions supplied to finalize the unlocking of your handset I advice you insert a SIM card from another network to see if it works.
+Once you have followed the instructions supplied to finalize the unlocking of your handset I advice you see if you can make a call, and browse the internet using your new SIM.

 All the phones features should work if it has been done properly.